Legal Insurance

 Typically, attorney fees are worked into your closing costs.
 Keep in mind that the estimate included on your loan forms may change based on the amount of work involved in your transaction and the lawyer you hire.

-When to hire a real estate attorney
+When to hire a real estate lawyer

 Deciding whether or not to hire a real estate attorney often comes down to the state in which you’re buying property.
 For example: